Mixed Court and Jury Court: Could the Continental Alternative Fill the American Need?, 1981 Am. B. Found. Res. J. 195

 Date of Authorship for this Version

 Langbein, John H., "Mixed Court and Jury Court: Could the Continental Alternative Fill the American Need?"
 (1981).
 Faculty Scholarship Series.
-Paper 535.
+535.